Anmolbaral/Arduino-cli-setup/README.md

         Config file written to: /Users/anmol/Library/Arduino15/arduino-cli.yaml

-  You will get the location of config file
+  You will get the location of config file.

  Now, we need to edit the config file and change enable the unsafe install of libraries.